Pundu (PUNDU) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Pundu Historical Price

-According to the latest data gathered on Pundu live price page, the current price of Pundu is 0.00314219USD.
-The circulating supply of Pundu(PUNDU) is 995.89M PUNDU , giving it a market capitalization of $3.13M.
+According to the latest data gathered on Pundu live price page, the current price of Pundu is 0.00300395USD.
+The circulating supply of Pundu(PUNDU) is 995.89M PUNDU , giving it a market capitalization of $2.99M.

 How Does Pundu (PUNDU) Price Prediction Module Work?